 RCW 28A.320.142 requires school districts that identified more than ten

 unaccompanied homeless youth during the prior year to establish building-level

 homeless liaisons at all secondary schools – middle schools, junior high, and

 high schools.
 These building level homeless liaisons must be appointed by the

 principal and trained by the district’s homeless liaison.
 The primary

 responsibility of the building liaison is to identify homeless and unaccompanied

 youth and connect them to the district homeless student liaison.

 Informed Consent for Health Care

-Through RCW 28A.320.147, school nurses, school counselors, or homeless student liaisons are authorized to provide consent for health care for unaccompanied homeless students.
-In situations where informed consent is necessary due to the age of the student, the authorized school personnel may provide that consent for “nonemergency outpatient primary care services, including physical examinations, vision examinations and eyeglasses, dental examinations, hearing examinations, and hearing aids, immunizations, treatments for illnesses and conditions, and routine follow-up care customarily provided by a health care provider in an outpatient setting, excluding elective surgeries.”
+- Non-emergency outpatient primary care services include: physical examinations, vision examinations and eyeglasses, dental examinations, hearing examinations, and hearing aids, immunizations, treatments for illnesses and conditions, and routine follow-up care customarily provided by a health care provider in an outpatient setting, excluding elective surgeries.
 Health services may also include outpatient treatment for mental health and substance abuse.